Reading governmental financial statements: A primer

 The proprietary funds represent two distinct types of activities:

-- Business-type activities (enterprise funds), where the government is providing a good or service in exchange for fees, and generally the fees are intended to cover the full costs.
-Examples would be providing water, sewer, electricity, parking, golf or similar recreation, etc.
+- Business-type activities (enterprise funds), where the government is providing a good or service in exchange for fees, and generally, the fees are intended to cover the full costs.
+Examples would be providing water, sewer, electricity, parking, golf, or similar recreation, etc.

 - Internal service funds, which are funds created to account for activity that will be “sold” internally to other funds of the government.
+Common example of such funds are buildings and ground maintenance, information technology, and employee health benefits.

 Notes to the financial statements

 The footnotes to the financial statements provide significant detail to gain a more complete understanding of the government’s finances.
 You will find a brief description of the nature of the government, accounting policies related to specific account balances, details of capital assets (Is the government continuing to invest in infrastructure, critical equipment, etc?
-One measure is to compare depreciation, which is the using-up of assets to the new asset additions, which are replacing those depleted assets), long-term debt (Are debt balances increasing or decreasing?), and employee benefit obligations (pension and retiree health care).
+One measure is to compare depreciation, which is the using-up of assets to the new asset additions, which are replacing those depleted assets), long-term debt (Are debt balances increasing or decreasing?), and employee benefit obligations (pension and retiree healthcare).

 Required supplemental information